Another U.S. carrier, AT&T has shut down its Email to Text service. Discover the alternatives.

 Scheduling, periodic messaging and customizable autoreplies enhance automation and reliability.
 Users can send messages to individuals or groups, based on specific criteria.

 SMSEagle also includes monitoring and alerting tools for services like web servers, mail servers, SNMP devices, and environmental conditions such as temperature and humidity thanks to its support of external accessories.
+It supports integration with systems via HTTP/HTTPS APIs, as well as email-to-SMS, SMS-to-email and MQTT.

 The platform features a multilingual web interface and runs on a secure Linux system with Apache2 and PostgreSQL, offering a reliable, scalable solution for critical messaging needs.